Inqbus/braille_radio/README.md

 ### Slow indexing for lighting fast searching:

 The station information is processed by [Whoosh](https://whoosh.readthedocs.io/en/latest/intro.html) into a quick search index.
-Therefore the initial start of braille_radio will need a minute or two to create the index, so please be patient.
+Therefore, the initial start of braille_radio will need a minute or two to create the index, so please be patient.
 The subsequent starts will be quite fast.
 Then you can fluidly search (offline) as you type.

 ### Optimized GUI: